SAP/spartacus-docs/_pages/telco/cost-estimation.md

     - In the homepage, customer is able to search for POs by selecting or providing yearly consumption (at the moment for electricity or gas POs but any type if PO can be configured in the CMS components)
     - A list of slider options are available for selecting the desired yearly consumption, or it can be manually provided.
     - List of POs provided in the search results page display the following:
-        - Average cost calculated using the provided consumption (if the customer did not have the chance to provide value for consumption, the default value will be used)
+        - Average cost calculated using the provided consumption (if the customer could not provide value for consumption, the default value will be used)
         - Option to view detailed prices
         - Option to view details of the PO
     - On the results listing page, customer is able to update the consumption and view the average cost corresponding to the newly provided input.
-    - On the product details page, in one of the POs in the results page, customer is also able to view the average cost for the provided consumption, view the detailed price information, and also update the consumption.
+    - On the Product Details Page, in one of the POs in the results page, customer is also able to view the average cost for the provided consumption, view the detailed price information, and also update the consumption.
 - Landing on a category page of POs for which average cost and detailed prices should be displayed.
-    - Landing on a category page, listing POs for which average cost and detailed price information has to be displayed (such as electricity and gas) the following information will be available for each PO listed there:
+    - Landing on a category page, listing POs for which average cost and detailed price information has to be displayed (such as electricity and gas), the following information is available for each of the PO listed:
-        - Average cost calculated using the provided value of the consumption (if the customer did not have the chance to provide value for consumption, the default value will be used)
+        - Average cost calculated using the provided value of the consumption (if the customer could not provide value for consumption, the default value will be used)
         - Option to view detailed prices
         - Option to view details of the PO